harryharrold/performance/FullText.md

 Imagine for a moment that we scrub out "working" and replace it with "useful".
 Immediately our problems above make more sense.

-Sometimes attempts to control the definition of "Working Software" can be surprisingly illuminating.

 So, "Useful software over comprehensive documentation".
 Good.